 There are no specific admissibility requirements for businesses seeking individual relief.
-However, ASIC has made it clear that it is unlikely to provide individual relief where a business has more than 100 retail clients or where granting relief would put consumers at risk.
-ASIC has advised they will accept and consider applications for relief to vary any of the conditions applying to the fintech exemption.
+However, ASIC has made it clear that it is unlikely to provide individual relief where granting relief would put consumers at risk.
+ASIC has advised they will consider applications for relief to vary any of the conditions applying to the fintech exemption.

 Businesses which seek to rely on ASIC's existing exemptions must meet the criteria set out in the relevant ASIC class order or legislative instrument.
-Foreign financial services, providers who are already regulated in jurisdictions outside Australia, often rely on the "passporting exemptions", noting that the passporting exemptions apply only to the provision of financial services to wholesale clients.
+Foreign financial services providers who are already regulated in jurisdictions outside Australia, often rely on the "passporting exemptions", noting that the passporting exemptions apply only to the provision of financial services to wholesale clients.
 The passporting exemptions expired on 30 September 2019.
 Entities already relying on these exemptions prior to expiry will have the benefit of a two-year transition period.

-The sandbox allows businesses to enter the Australian market with unprecedented speed.
+The sandbox allows businesses to enter the Australian market with unprecedented speed and lower costs.

 Normally, businesses will have to obtain an AFSL or ACL before they can test their products or services.
 This process can take several months (for example, the standard processing time for an AFSL application is five to eight months).
-The sandbox exemptions allow businesses to begin testing their products immediately and to enter the market while applying for the necessary licenses.
-Products and services can be developed and improved before spending the money and time involved in obtaining a license.
+The sandbox exemptions allow businesses to begin testing their products immediately after the relevant notification period ends and to enter the market while applying for the necessary licenses.
+Products and services can be developed and improved before spending the money and time involved in obtaining a licence.